 Maybe you need to use a specific piece of software that only runs on Windows, or just miss something from your Windows days.
 Whatever the case, you have options for running Windows programs on your Mac.

 Here’s an overview of them all, plus our favorite method that will suit most people.

 1. Virtual Machines

-Virtual machines (VMs) allow you to run an operating system (OS) inside a piece of software.
+Virtual machines allow you to run operating systems inside a piece of software.
 The virtual OS thinks it’s running on a real computer, but you have full control over it thanks to the virtualization software.
 On macOS, you’ll find three big VM names: Parallels, VMware Fusion, and VirtualBox.

-Our review of Parallels found that it offers the best VM user experience, especially for beginners.
+Parallels offers the best VM user experience, especially for beginners.
 You don’t have to configure anything or even download Windows yourself during the setup — the software does it all for you.
 Coherence mode lets you run Windows apps right alongside Mac apps, even pinning them to your Dock, and get Windows out of the way.
 Indeed, Parallels has surged ahead of VMware Fusion.